 Palazzetto Pisani Grand Canal

-My husband and I stayed at Palazzetto Pisani which offers rooms in two historic palaces on the Grand Canal: the 16th Century Palazzetto Pisani and Palazzo Foscolo.
+I stayed at Palazzetto Pisani which offers rooms in two historic palaces on the Grand Canal: the 16th Century Palazzetto Pisani and Palazzo Foscolo.
 The two are connected by a narrow side street and are literally within two steps from one another.

-The Palazzetto is conveniently located within 10-minute walk from San Marco square and right by Ponte dell’Accademia bridge.
+The Palazzetto is conveniently located within a 10-minute walk from San Marco square and right by Ponte dell’Accademia bridge.
 If you love visiting movie locations, you’ll be glad to know that the Palazzetto was used to shoot several scenes in the movie Casanova with Heath Ledger.

-I hope this guide for 3 days in Venice was helpful, and you’ll enjoy the City of Water as much as I did!
+I hope this guide for 3 days in Venice was helpful, and you’ll enjoy the City of Water as much as I did! if you are looking for more posts on Italy, check out my other guides below: